philgyford/ansible-multi-django/README.md

 `roles/common/` is stuff to do with setting up the basic server, before we get to webservers, databases, etc.

+Each "app" (eg, a website) should have its variables set in the `apps` list in `roles/apps/vars/main.yml`. eg:

+	apps:
+	  - repo: git@github.com:philgyford/twelescreen.git
+	    virtualenv: twelescreen
+	  - repo: git@github.com:philgyford/myphpapp.git

+If the app requires a python virtualenv, set its `virtualenv` name.
+Otherwise, leave that property out.

 ## TODO